Shahadat-ngup/REACT_Keycloak_SpringBoot_v2/README.md

 # Keycloak OAuth2 PKCE Demo Application

 This project demonstrates a secure login mechanism using Keycloak with PKCE (Proof Key for Code Exchange) flow.
-The application consists of a React frontend and a Spring Boot backend, following MVVM architecture principles and best practices.
+The a3.
+Access via `http://oauth2-demo.local:4006`plication consists of a React frontend and a Spring Boot backend, following MVVM architecture principles and best practices.

 ## 🏗️ Architecture